integreat-io/integreat/README.md

   included for `scope: 'collection'`, and optional when scope is not set.
 - `type`: The item type from the request object or from the data property (if it is an object and not an array).
-- `source`: The id of the current source.
 - `action`: The type of the action that triggered the request, e.g. `SET`.
 - `method`: The adapter specific method string for the request.
 E.g. `POST` in http requests.